layoutd/live-by-bula/README.md

 ## 📅 Changelog

+### 1.8.2
+- Add live game icon to bracket and crossover game links.

 ### 1.8.1
 - Better meta image route handling.
 - Bracket game link replacements are restricted to only look in games for the current bracket phase.